Sarvjeet-9927/first_repositoryk/README.md

 # first_repositoryk
-this is first big assignment which is given by harpreet mam.
+This is first big assignment which is given by harpreet mam.